Leomonay/carousel_challenge/README.md

 When environment variables are set, start the server it with **npm start** in /server

 #### Application
 In Application folder, there is a **config.js** file, where HOST, PORT and endpoint can be set, if you changed the environment variables or if you want to try it in another server.
+Host must be the IPv4 address, you can find it in *[Win]+R > cmd > ipconfig*

 In /Application, start the app with **npm start** or **expo start**.